Life Under Lockdown - Spreading Positivity - Art Inspiration Right Now - How You Can Help Italy

 Italians wave flags to the nationial anthem

 Friends and family have asked us - why has Italy been affected so badly?
 Well, Italy responded swiftly to the virus, it was the first country in Europe to do so.
 The healthcare system is actually very good in Italy, amongst the best in Europe, but it has become vastly overwhelmed with the rapid spread in cases.
-The reason Italy has been affected so badly is laregely due to the fact that this virus predominantly targets the elderly.
+One of the reasons Italy has been affected so badly is laregely due to the fact that this virus predominantly targets the elderly.
 Italy has the second largest elderly population (by percentage) in the world, after Japan, and has one of the highest life expectancies in the world.
 Italians also tend to be very sociable and have a very high respect for elder generations, different age groups regularly mixing and socialising together.
 It's one of the many beautiful things about this country.

-The silent streets of Lucca:
+Our hometown, the silent streets of Lucca:

 Despite the sadness and gravity of the situation, the one glimmer of hope is the positive effect this is having on our beautiful planet - as daily life has come to a halt nature is blooming.
 Smog and air pollution in cities has visibly reduced, and wildlife has been spotted returning to built up areas.
 If one positive thing can come from all this, perhaps it's time to reflect upon our lives and think about how we can all make positive steps towards caring for our planet.
 Whether it's using cleaner energey, eating a plant based diet, buying sustainable products or just respecting the environment around us a little bit more.
 We can all make little changes in our daily lives.